GPUOpen-LibrariesAndSDKs/BlenderUSDHydraAddon/README.md

 - Rendering in Blender via the USD Hydra Framework.
 This is a middle layer for renderers, meaning that once a renderer is adapted to Hydra, it can work in many places including this addon for rendering.
 Known Hydra render delegates are:
   - AMD's Radeon ProRender (included)
   - Hydra's default Storm delegate (included)
-  - Intel Embree (cpu) delegate (included with USD/Hydra)
+  - Intel Embree (cpu) delegate
   - Pixar RenderMan delegate.
   - Autodesk Arnold
   - Otoy Octane
   - Redshift
   - Cycles
   - Intel Ospray
-- Importing, exporting and editing materials using ILM's MaterialX standard
+- Importing, exporting and editing materials using ILM's MaterialX standard (TODO)

 In short, this addon will allow an artist or studio to assembled and compose USD data with Blender data, and render it all using various renderers via Hydra